rahidelvi/blog/_posts/2017-02-22-how-to-import-an-outline-into-mindmup.markdown

 *Update Sep 2, 2018*

-Thankfully, my earlier post is completely out of date!
-MindMup now makes it _ridiculously easy_ to import outlines into the tool.
+Thankfully MindMup now makes it _ridiculously easy_ to import outlines into the tool.
 Follow these links to see the [feature request update][13] and a [demo of the new feature][14].
+You can safely ignore the rest of the post below 😃.

 ---